paulhibbitts/using-docsify-this/README.md

 # Using Docsify-This for Publishing, Sharing and Reusing Markdown Content

 Are you interested in leveraging Markdown for online content without any website setup or build process?
 How about seamlessly embedding constraint-free Markdown/HTML into other platforms (e.g. CMS or LMS)?
-The open-source project Docsify-This.net (based on Docsify.js.org) provides an easy way to publishing, sharing and reusing Markdown content!
+The open-source project Docsify-This.net (based on Docsify.js.org) provides an easy way to publishing, sharing and reusing Markdown content.

 ## Docsify-This